 This apprentice standard is a new scheme and therefore we have no direct comparison to review when considering costs.
-The costs and practicality of assessment have been an important consideration in the development of this approach, this has resulted in an approach which will be very easy to manage in all firms regardless of size of firm or numbers of apprenticeships.
+The costs and practicality of assessment have been an important consideration in the development of this approach which will be very easy to manage in all firms regardless of size or numbers of apprenticeships.
 Cost effectiveness has been increased in a number of ways, including:

-- A modular approach, which is flexible and recognises knowledge assessed through vendor and professional qualifications; - The pragmatic combination of assessment methods ensures breadth, validity and reliability to satisfy the assessment requirements whilst minimising additional, non-value adding assessment costs; - The removal of the current requirements for the collection of unnecessary evidence throughout the duration of the apprenticeship by focusing on end-point assessment; - The involvement of the employer in defining the work projects reduces the need for multiple visits by assessors; - A wish to make use of modern technology to allow the maximum flexibility for undertaking the interview and the scenario, as well as storing and maintaining the showcase portfolio. - The training costs will build in 20% of the overall apprenticeship being delivered off-site of the employers premises.
-It is anticipated that the end point assessment will be around 10% of the total costs.
+- A modular approach, which is flexible and recognises knowledge assessed through vendor and professional qualifications; - The pragmatic combination of assessment methods ensures breadth, validity and reliability to satisfy the assessment requirements whilst minimising additional, non-value adding assessment costs; - The removal of the current requirements for the collection of unnecessary evidence throughout the duration of the apprenticeship by focusing on end-point assessment; - The involvement of the employer in defining the work projects reduces the need for multiple visits by assessors;